How to clean charcoal and gas grills, according to experts | CNN Underscored

 Step 3: Clean the lid

 When the grill is cool, use a grill brush to clean off any built-up carbon from food on the underside of the lid.
-Steps 3-5 should be done at least every three months, according to Pruitt.
-Brown recommends that frequent grillers deep clean their equipment every 6-8 uses.
+Steps three through five should be done at least every three months, according to Pruitt.
+Brown recommends that frequent grillers deep clean their equipment every six to eight uses.

 Step 4: Clean the bowl

-Remove accumulated ashes and old charcoal from the bottom of the bowl, and the ash catcher.
-Then, scrape out the inside of the bowl with a plastic or rubber scraping tool to clean off the top of the cleaning system blades and the rest of the bowl; Pruitt advises that people who don’t have a bladed cleaning system to scrape the bowl more regularly.
+Remove accumulated ashes and old charcoal from the bottom of the bowl and from the ash catcher.
+Then, scrape out the inside of the bowl with a plastic or rubber scraping tool to clean off the top of the cleaning system blades and the rest of the bowl; Pruitt advises that people who don’t have a bladed cleaning system scrape the bowl more regularly.

 - Original Pan Scrapers Set ($7.95; amazon.com)